ahmedmughal786/user_currency_management_C_Project/README.md

 ---

 ### 🎯 **Goal of the Program:**
-This program reads user data (name, amount, and currency) from a file called `coins.txt`, processes it, and allows the user to:
+This program reads user data (name, amount, and currency) from a file called `coins.txt`, processes it, and allows the user to

 1. **View user information**
 2. **Save the user data into a CSV file**